CodeCompasss/cse-student-starter-guide/docs/domain/blockchain.md

 * Opportunity to work on **innovative projects** in finance, supply chains, gaming, and more.
 * Open-source nature allows easy access to learning and contributing.
 * Can lead to lucrative career opportunities and entrepreneurial ventures.

----

-If you want, I can help you with a roadmap or suggest beginner-friendly projects to get started in blockchain development!